 Sugar Land Branch Library provides free WiFi access to the public throughout the building.
 Contact Sugar Land for more information and connection instructions to use your personal laptop at the library.

 The staff of the Fort Bend County library system conducts entry-level classes on computer software, on a variable basis.
 Examples include “Microsoft Word Survival Basics” and “Mouse Practice for Scaredy-cats.”
 Classes are not available at all library locations.
 For the current classes available, check under Computer/Tech type programs on the calendar.

 Sugar Land Branch Library has a computer lab with 12 computers.
 When the lab is not being used for training, it is open to the public.
 Free computer classes at various levels and on various topics are taught on a regular basis by library staff.

-A SmartKiosk is available to add value to your library card or guest pass, for printing and copying while in the library.
+A SmartKiosk is available to add value to your library card for printing and copying while in the library.